-- 2.23.
-Certain senior managers, particularly the plant manager and deputy plant manager, should be recruited at the very beginning of the recruitment period, since their first duties include supporting preoperational activities and planning and conducting further recruitment and training.
-Particular attention should be given to the early recruitment of shift supervisors and senior reactor operators. - 2.24.
-Operators and technicians for a new plant should be recruited early.
+2.22.2.3.
+Certain seniorSenior managers, particularly the plant manager and deputy plant manager, should be recruited at the very beginning of the recruitment period, since their first duties include supporting pre-operationalpreoperational activities and planning and conducting further recruitment and training.
+Particular attention should be given to the early recruitment of shift supervisors and senior reactor operators.

+2.23.2.24.
+Operators, engineers and technicians for a new plant should be recruited early.
 Time should be allocated for performing duties for which no additional training is necessary, or that can be accomplished under supervision before commissioning.
-Time should also be allocated to operators and technicians for training before they assume the full responsibilities of their positions.
-Some of these personnel could be assigned to the plant supplier or construction organization to obtain experience with new and/or complex equipment. - 2.25.
+Time should also be allocated to operators, engineers and technicians for training before they assume the full responsibilities of their positions.
+Some of these personnel could be assigned to the plant supplier or construction organization to obtain experience with new and/or complex equipment.

+1.13.2.25.
 The training of technicians should include working with the construction organization and commissioning personnel in the checking and initial calibration of instruments and controls, and in the initial operation of such equipment before fuel loading.
 This also provides a valuable opportunity for personnel to familiarize themselves with parts of the plant that will subsequently have limited or no access.
-Some individuals might therefore be recruited and employed at the site well before the commencement of operation. - 2.26.
+Some individuals might therefore be recruited and employed at the site well before the commencement of operation.

+2.24.2.26.
 The initial recruitment of experienced personnel with specific manual skills needed for a new plant should start about one year after recruitment of the operators and technicians.
-While such persons might receive specialized training from suppliers during the assembly and pre-shipment testing of special equipment such as diesel or gas turbine sets, large pumps or fuel handling equipment, most personnel with specific manual skills are hired when they are needed.
-They generally do not need lengthy training programmes, unless the particular skills asked of them are as yet unavailable to the operating organization, such as those of a certified nuclear welder.
-Recruitment should continue in accordance with operational needs. - 2.27.
+While suchin such a way that these people can discharge their duties according to the specified safety and quality requirements.
+Such persons might receive specialized training from suppliers during the assembly and pre-shipment testing of special equipment such as diesel or gas turbine sets, large pumps or fuel handling equipment, most personnel with specific manual skills are hired when they are needed.
+They generally do not.
+Some of them might need lengthy training programmes, unless the if particular skills asked of them are as yet unavailable to the operating organization, such as those of a certified nuclear welder.
+Recruitment should continue in accordance with operational needs.

+2.25.2.27.
 Further information on workforce planning for new nuclear power programmes is provided in Ref.
-[11].
+[4413].

-3. COMPETENCE AND QUALIFICATION OF NUCLEAR POWER PLANT PERSONNEL
+3. COMPETENCE AND QUALIFICATION OF NUCLEAR POWER PLANT

+PERSONNEL

 3.1.
-Requirement 7 of SSR-2/2 (Rev. 1) [1] states that "[t]he operating organization shall ensure that all activities that may affect safety are performed by suitably qualified and competent persons."
+Requirement 7 of SSR-2/2 (Rev. 1) [1] states that "The operating organization shall ensure that all activities that may affect safety are performed by suitably qualified and competent persons."
 Furthermore, para.
 4.16 of SSR-2/2 (Rev. 1) [1] states: